CoconutJJ/AMACSS/a48_study_guide.md

 1. the size of the array
 2. what type the items are

+Unlike variables in python, you can't have items of different types in an array in C.

 ```c
 // initializes an empty array of 5 integers.
 int numbers[5];